Former Wimbledon Champion Bartoli Visits Dubai Sports Council, Reveals Plans To Open Tennis Academy In Dubai - UrduPoint

 Former Wimbledon Champion Bartoli Visits Dubai Sports Council, Reveals Plans To Open Tennis Academy In Dubai

-Marion Bartoli, the former French tennis star and 2013 Wimbledon champion, is planning to open a tennis academy here in Dubai with the aim of discovering and nurturing future Emirati champions

-DUBAI (UrduPoint / Pakistan Point News - 18th March, 2021) Marion Bartoli, the former French tennis star and 2013 Wimbledon champion, is planning to open a tennis academy here in Dubai with the aim of discovering and nurturing future Emirati champions.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 18th Mar, 2021) Marion Bartoli, the former French tennis star and 2013 Wimbledon champion, is planning to open a tennis academy here in Dubai with the aim of discovering and nurturing future Emirati champions.

 He also took the visiting trio on a tour of the Council’s headquarters, and briefed them on the role Dubai Sports Council plays in promoting sports and physical activity among the different segments of Dubai’s diverse community, and in encouraging and attracting investments from the private sector and individuals.